 - Minimum of one (1) years' experience working with substance use disorder, mental health or recovery work setting

-- Certified or eligible for certification as a Peer Recovery Support Specialist
+- Must be certified or eligible for certification as a Peer Recovery Support Specialist.

-- You must have you have 3 years of continuous sobriety from drugs and alcohol
+- It is imperative you have 3 years of continuous sobriety from drugs and alcohol

-- You must actively be working a “program of recovery” related to your history of substance use.
-A “program of recovery” includes the following:
+- You must be actively working a “program of recovery” related to your issues with drug or alcohol addiction.

 - Since this position is remote, you must have computer skills (tech savvy or advanced computer skills are a plus) which includes experience working with: